Angus Murray: Armed robbery in Melbourne

-Escape from Prison and Glenferrie Robbery
+Escape from prison and Glenferrie robbery

 On 24 August 1923 Angus Murray escaped from Geelong Gaol and was not immediately captured.

 On 8 October 1923 the Hawthorn Branch of the Commercial Bank next to Glenferrie Station in Melbourne was robbed by two armed men.
 The Bank Manager, Mr Thomas R. Berriman, was shot when he resisted and £1,851 in notes was stolen.
 Berriman was admitted to hospital in a serious condition and died two weeks later.
 A press article prior to arrests being made noted the similarities of this robbery with the 1917 Middle Park bank robbery and mentioned Murray as being one of the culprits of that robbery.

 On 11 October 1923, Murray was arrested at a house in St Kilda along with notorious Melbourne gangster Squizzy Taylor by police investigating the bank robbery.
 Taylor was later released without conviction.
 Murray was initially charged with having absconded from prison before later being charged with armed robbery and ultimately accomplice to murder in relation to the Glenferrie bank robbery.
 Police announced they were also searching for Richard Buckley, identified by witnesses as Murray's accomplice in the robbery and the man who shot Berriman, who prior to his death agreed that Murray was not the shooter.

 Murray was found guilty of armed robbery and for being an accomplice to the death of Mr Berriman.
 He was sentenced to death.
 A subsequent appeal to the High Court was dismissed.
 Squizzy Taylor's charges were ultimately dropped in relation to this matter.
 Richard Buckley was not arrested and charged with the murder of Thomas Berriman until 1930, for which he was found guilty and sentenced to death, however the sentence was commuted to life in prison.
+In 1946, 83-year-old Buckley was released from prison on compassionate grounds—he was dying and his family did not wish him to die in prison.